 -

-Store on the counter for up to 3 days at room temperature.
+Store bread wrapped on the counter for up to 4 days.
 To freeze, wrap the cooled loaf in plastic wrap and foil and freeze for up to three months.

 Recipe Notes